MrHsiehVCS/unit7-pp/README.md

 You may create as many helper classes and methods as you deem necessary, but you must include the methods described below, and make use of the `Deck` and `Card` classes provided (unaltered) in order to recieve full credit.

-## Part A - `Sorts.java`
+## Part A - 'Search.java'

+Write one version of binary search, with the following method signature:
+* `public static int binarySearch(int[] arr, int targetNumber)`

+`targetNumber` is the value we are searching for.
+If the value is in the array/list, the function should return the index of the value.
+Otherwise, it returns -1.

+If you need a refresher on how binary search works, you can google it.

+Precondition: the given array is sorted, and there are no repeats (although binary search still works fine with repeats, it's just easier for testing)

+## Part B - `Sort.java`

 In class, we discussed the algorithms behind two different types of sorts: **selection sort** and **insertion sort**.
-Create a static class `Sorts` that has the following static methods:
+Create a static class `Sorts` that has the following `static` methods:

 * `int[] selectionSort(int[] x)`: Returns the array x sorted in **ascending** order using a selection sort
 * `int[] insertionSort(int[] x)`: Returns the array x sorted in **ascending** order using an insertion sort
 * `List<Integer> selectionSort(List<Integer> x)`: Returns the `ArrayList` x sorted in **descending** order using a selection sort
 * `List<Integer> insertionSort(List<Integer> x)`: Returns the `ArrayList` x sorted in **descending** order using an insertion sort

-Because all the methods in this class are static, remember to not have any instance variables or constructors.
+Because all the methods in this class are `static`, remember to not have any instance variables or constructors.
 Do not modify the parameters in any way.

-## Part B - `War.java`
+## Part C - `War.java`

 Create a class called `War` that plays the game `War`.
 The rules of `War` are as follows: